-The School of Pharmacy is located directly across Coulter Drive from Northwest Texas Hospital.
-The campus is comprised of the School of Pharmacy, Medicine, Allied Health, Nursing, and the Graduate School of Biomedical Sciences.
+The campus is comprised of the Schools of Pharmacy, Medicine, Allied Health, Nursing, and the Graduate School of Biomedical Sciences.
+The Texas Tech School of Veterinary Medicine is located directly north of the school.
+Amarillo's three major teaching hospitals are located ~ 1 mile from the school.
 Other entities include the Texas Tech Physicians Clinic, the Amarillo Research Building, the Laura Bush Institute for Women's Health, and the TTUHSC Regional Library.